-For centuries, though, most food was eaten fresh within just a few dozen miles of where it was grown or raised.
+For centuries, though, most food was eaten fresh.
+It was usually consumed within just a few dozen miles of where it was grown or raised.
 Exactly how did frozen food come about?

 The problem, though, was that the pizza dough was soggy and the toppings lacked flavor.
 Pizza chefs trying to make a good frozen pie faced two problems: ice crystals and interrupted chemical processes.

 No one knows for sure who came up with the first frozen pizza.
-In the 1950s, Celentano Brothers became the first brand of frozen pizza to be marketed nationally.
+In the 1950s, Celentano Brothers became the first brand of frozen pizza to be sold nationally.
 Many claim that the first big name in the business, though, was Totino.

 In 1951, Rose and Jim Totino opened one of the first pizzerias in Minneapolis, Minnesota.
 Their business boomed.
 Things went so well that they decided to try making frozen pizzas.
 By the late 1960s, Totino’s had become the best-selling frozen pizza in the country.